djrosanova/akkasamples/README.md

 Samples for Akka

 # banking
+The banking sample demonstrates the basics of event sourced entities in Kalix

+There is a PoJo that models a BankAccount.
+There is a BankAccountEntity which provides deposit, withdraw, balance, and GET operations and is what makes this event sourced.
+The operations do what the name says.
+The GET operation returns all the transactions (depoistis and withdrawls).
+Finally there is a BankAccountEvent to tie the other two together in an event driven manner.

+To show the interaction between entity instances there is a TransferWorkflow which transfers funds from one account to another.
+It uses a TransferState PoJo for state.

+All state in this sample is stored by Kalix for you.
+This is durable and stateful, but you never need to write to a database or storage service.

 To understand the Kalix concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.